wottpal/kirby-video/README.md

 <?= js('assets/plugins/video/video.min.js') ?>
 ```

 *****

 <sup>1</sup> Necessary for placeholder-color and ratio-sizing.<br>
 <sup>2</sup> Necessary for lazy-loading and img/gif fallback.

+#### Internet Explorer Support

+If you want to support IE you either need to polyfill [Array.from](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/from) or rewrite some parts of `video.js`.

 # 🐨 Usage
 It's pretty straightforward to use this Kirbytag, the only rule to follow is basically: **Give all your source-files (and fallback-image) the same filename.
 Only the file-extensions should differ.**<sup>1</sup>